thrishithanalla/chatbot/README.md

     *   Provides a clear list of available default and uploaded documents for analysis and chat.

 4.  **Interactive UI with Enhanced Voice Capabilities**
-    *   **Speech-to-Text (STT)**: Utilizes the browser's built-in Web Speech API to convert spoken user queries into text input.
+    *   **Speech-to-Text (STT)**: Utilizes the browser's built-in Web Speech API (potentially with future integration for models like OpenAI Whisper) to convert spoken user queries into text input.
     *   **Text-to-Speech (TTS)**: Reads the AI's chat responses aloud using the browser's Web Speech API.
 A speaker icon is provided next to bot messages to trigger TTS.
     *   **UI Framework**: Bootstrap 5, custom CSS for a responsive dark theme.